Search

 Average Settlement for Soft Tissue Injury Car Accident

-Motor vehicle collisions are a daily occurance in our region.
+Motor vehicle collisions are a daily occurrence in our region.
 The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) reports that there are an average of 933 crashes per day in the state.
 Accidents can lead to many different injuries—with soft tissue damage being one of the most common.
 This raises an important question: What is the average settlement for a soft tissue injury in a car accident?
 Some studies have found that the average settlement for a soft tissue damage is between $10,000 and $20,000—though your settlement could be lower or far higher.

 At Bernheim Kelley Battista & Bliss, LLC, we are committed to helping injured victims secure real justice and real results.
 Following a serious accident, it is crucial that you are able to access the full financial compensation you are entitled to under the law.
 A settlement for a soft tissue injury should account for the full extent of your actual economic and non-economic damages.
 Our Fort Lauderdale car accident lawyer explains the key things that you should know about the average settlement for a soft tissue damage injury after a motor vehicle collision.